newrelic/demo-catalog/tutorials/4_provision_and_instrument_a_database/README.md

 ### Note - Params

-Parmas is a dynamic field where any key, value pair entered is passed unto the underlying play.
+Params is a dynamic field where any key, value pair entered is passed unto the underlying play.
 This is the general functionality of params across sections.
 Within a particular section, params may be validated & treated differently, as well as different params being needed in order for a play to successfully run.

 ## Running the deployment